Documentation

 Click Once

 Click Once type will click on the buttons only once.
 If a new button appears that can be selected it will be also clicked.
-For example pagination links might show pages 1 to 5 but pages 6 to 10 would appear some time later.
-The selector will also click on those buttons.

 Click More